richardeschloss/nuxt-socket-io/README.md

 ## Todo Items and Notes [↑](#nuxt-socket-io)

 - May want to implement a debug logging feature (for logging IO events)
-- Project is growing, pretty soon, it may be time to improve the docs (and give them their own hosted page; maybe use Nuxt stories for this?)
-- The module will use either the "io" options or the module options.
-I chose the name `io` because it's concise, but this may conflict with naming used by other modules.
-The module merges the two options, which may or may not cause headaches.
-We'll see... if it does, I'm open to changing the name to perhaps `nuxtSocket`.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).